rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

         if label['Confidence'] > 85:
             animal_list.append(label['Name'])

-# creat a set of unique image labels from our test images
+# create a set of unique image labels from our test images

 test_labels = set(animal_list)